Low FODMAP Snacks for Better Digestion

 Here are some of our favorite no-prep or low-prep low FODMAP pairings:

-- Plain chicken lunch meat wrapped in a corn tortilla with a side of green bell pepper strips (1 cup)
+- Chicken lunch meat in a corn tortilla + green bell pepper strips (1 cup)

-- Cinnamon Raisin Bagel (1 whole) by The Grain Escape™ with almond butter (1 tablespoon)
+- Cinnamon Raisin Bagel (1 whole, The Grain Escape™) + almond butter (1 tbsp)

 Prepackaged Options

 Many prepackaged low FODMAP snacks are available in regular grocery stores or health food stores.
-Some ordinary products are already low FODMAP foods, while certain companies make low FODMAP versions of foods like salsa, salad dressings, crackers, snack bars, jerky, and tomato sauce.
+Some ordinary products are already low FODMAP foods, while certain companies make low FODMAP versions of typically higher FODMAP foods.

 When using prepackaged products, be sure to check for high FODMAP ingredients: Wheat, dairy, onions, garlic, high-fructose corn syrup, and beans are common in many prepackaged foods like salsa, protein bars, granola bars, hummus, condiments, and crackers.